mrocklin/thesis/array-times.md

 ### The Predictability of BLAS Operations

 We profile the runtime of the `DGEMM` operation.
 We compute a $1000 \times 1000 \times 1000$ dense matrix multiply$ $1000$ times.
 In Figure \ref{fig:gemm-profile-fortran} we present a time series and in Figure \ref{fig:gemm-hist-fortran} a histogram of the same data.
-We find that the runtimes are tightly distributed around a central peak with variations less than a percent.
+While runtimes are not deterministic we do find that a tight distribution around a central peak with variations less than a percent.
 We also detect an outlier well outside of this distribution.
 We believe that this is due to contention with other processes on the same system.

 \begin{figure}[htbp]